5ynthaire/5YN-TechSupportWeaselKiller/README.md

-# Tech Support Weasel Killer
+# Tech Support Weasel Killer Framework and Toolkit

 > User:  *I want to prevent videos from playing when I launch the app.*